-- vii.
+- vi.
+Homeowner applicants must maintain required insurance for the assisted property. - vii.
 Where disaster assistance triggers the flood insurance purchase requirement, assisted homeowners will notify any transferee of the requirement to obtain and maintain flood insurance, in writing, and to maintain such written notification in the documents evidencing the transfer of the property, and that the transferring owner may be liable, if he or she fails to do so. - viii.
 Additional eligibility criteria for each option is included in the guidelines.
 The homeowner may be eligible for multiple options, and in some circumstances, a homeowner may combine options.
-The Acquisition option cannot be combined with any other option.
-Exclusions in the combination of options will ensure that benefits do not overlap.
-In addition, homeowners participating in the Acquisition option will be prioritized when they apply for the Single Family Development Program. - f.
+Exclusions in the combination of options will ensure that benefits do not overlap. - f.
 Selection Criteria: Funding priorities have been established to assist vulnerable populations and low- and moderate-income households.
 The applicant prioritization sequence for funding is based on the following criteria. - i.
 Elderly (62 years or older) or disabled households at or below 80 percent AMI - ii.
 Households at or below 80 percent AMI with children - iii.
 Households at or below 50 percent AMI - iv.
 Households at or below 80 percent AMI